Navigating the Healthcare System

 Right to Agree or Refuse to Participate in Research

 People have the right to agree or refuse to participate in a scientific research program or an education project.
 As in treatment, if the person is incapable of consenting to research or education, another person who is authorized by law may do so, provided the study involves a minimum risk or inconvenience.
-In the absence of a representative, a court could give its authorization under certain conditions.
+A court can give its authorization under certain conditions in the absence of a representative.

 Right to Lodge a Complaint

 In every hospital, you may obtain information regarding the rights of users and the complaints examination procedure from the ombudsperson.
-Psychiatric institutions must have a user committee to help their patients and assist them in their attempts to defend their rights (see “Problems, Complaints and Grievances”).
+Psychiatric institutions must have a user committee to help their patients and assist them in their attempts to defend their rights (see below or visit the Legal section of our resource list by clicking HERE).

 This does not mean that a user cannot select a person of his own choice to help him defend his rights.
 Family support organizations and self-help groups play a key role in endorsing the rights of the mentally ill and providing vital information.